 5. Customization & UX

 70% of customers say they have abandoned their shopping carts because of a bad user experience.

 90% of smartphone users say they’re more likely to keep shopping if they have a great user experience.
 Modern customers have higher expectations from a brand, and getting a rich user experience throughout their app journey is the first thing they expect from a business.
 It indicates that the overall user retention rate solely depends on the mobile application’s user experience.

 Businesses need to work on delivering customization, personalization, and improved usability.
 Regarding native vs. hybrid mobile app development vs. cross-platform app development, native apps hold better UI capabilities since they have preset libraries and interface components and are customizable.
-So, going for native app development is the best choice in terms of customization and UX.
+So, native app development is the best choice for customization and UX.

 Winner: Native App Development